 In both China and Russia feudalism (or its equivalent) had persisted until fairly recent times as a result of the stagnation of agrarian development.
 In both countries capitalism arose out of what might be called external needs.
-With it an embryonic bourgeoisie and an embryonic proletariat developed.
-In: Russia capitalism arose as a result of the economic needs of Tsarist militarism.
+With it an embryonic bourgeoisic and an embryonic proletariat developed.
+In Russia, capitalism arose as a result of the economic needs of Tsarist militarism.
 Industrialisation began in Petrograd, in Moscow, in the coal-bearing Donetz basin and around the oilfields of Baku.
 In China the same process occurred in the major ports of Shanghai, Canton and Nanking.
-In China, however, the proletariat formed an even smaller percentage of the population than in Russia.
+In China however, the proletariat formed an even smaller perentage of the population than in Russia.
 Despite the many similarities, this fact was to result in great differences between the revolutions in the two countries.

-The 'bourgeoisie' which, in China and Russia, developed alongside the process of industrialisation, in no way resembled the 'Third Estate' which, at the onset of the French bourgeois revolution, had proudly proclaimed its right to power.
+The bourgeoisie which, in China and Russia, developed alongside the process of industrialisation in no way resembled the "Third Estate" which, at the onset of the French bourgeois revolution, had proudly proclaimed its right to power.
 The bourgeoisie in China and Russia arose as a class without any firm economic base of its own.
 It was supported by foreign capitalism and developed in the shadow of an absolutism which had itself made concessions to foreign capitalism.

-The Development of the Revolutions in China and Russia
+The bourgeoisie was not therefore the enemy of this absolutism.
+On the contrary, it sought from it political support.
+It was a willing ally of this absolutism - or at least it hesitated to allow its interests to clash with those of absolutism.
+In as much as the bourgeoisie was too weak to engage in political activity, the revolution had to develop without its help.
+In as much as the bourgeoisie was capable of engaging in political activity, this was not of a revolutionary kind and the revolution was to develop in opposition to the bourgeoisie.